 Here’s the crisp and inviting guest bathroom complete with a little stool for Scarlet that Jaime craftily DIYed.
 We love how open the room feels thanks to the glass shower door and the mirrored backsplash that was added to the built-in across from the pedestal sink.

-Next we have the dramatic master bedroom complete with another DIY project (yup, Jaime whipped up that headboard herself!).
+Next we have their bedroom, complete with another DIY project (yup, Jaime whipped up that headboard herself!).
 And we love how she chose an unapologetic lush red tone for the walls to play off the inky blue headboard fabric for a cheerful yet surprisingly high end result.
 Doesn’t it feel like a boutique hotel in there?

 And here we have one of the most cheerful and fun places in the house- it’s little Scarlet’s nursery.
 We love that Jaime took on a ton of homemade projects in here (from the crocheted pennant garlands to the window treatments and even the spray painted Ikea mirror above the bed).
 We can only imagine how much Scarlet loves her special space.